Snopes: Main site

 Snopes aims to debunk or confirm widely spread urban legends.
 The site has been referenced by news media and other sites, including CNN, MSNBC, Fortune, Forbes, and The New York Times.
 By March 2009, the site had more than six million visitors per month.
 David Mikkelson ran the website from his home in Tacoma, Washington.

-Mikkelson has stressed the reference portion of the name Urban Legends Reference Pages, indicating that the intention is not merely to dismiss or confirm misconceptions and rumors but to provide evidence for such debunkings and confirmation as well.
+Mikkelson stressed the reference portion of the name Urban Legends Reference Pages, indicating that the intention is not merely to dismiss or confirm misconceptions and rumors but to provide evidence for such debunkings and confirmation as well.
 Where appropriate, pages are generally marked "undetermined" or "unverifiable" when there is not enough evidence to either support or disprove a given claim.

 In an attempt to demonstrate the perils of over-reliance on the Internet as authority, Snopes assembled a series of fabricated urban folklore tales that it termed "The Repository of Lost Legends".
 The name was chosen for its acronym, T.R.O.L.L., a reference to the internet slang term troll, meaning an online persona intended to be deliberately provocative or incendiary.

-In 2009, FactCheck.org reviewed a sample of Snopes's responses to political rumors regarding George W. Bush, Sarah Palin, and Barack Obama, and found them to be free from bias in all cases.
-In 2012, The Florida Times-Union reported that About.com's urban legends researcher found a "consistent effort to provide even-handed analyses" and that Snopes' cited sources and numerous reputable analyses of its content confirm its accuracy.
+In 2009, FactCheck.org reviewed a sample of Snopess responses to political rumors regarding George W. Bush, Sarah Palin, and Barack Obama, and found them to be free from bias in all cases.
+Mikkelson said that the site receives more complaints of liberal bias than conservative bias but added that the same debunking standards are applied to all political urban legends.
+In 2012, The Florida Times-Union reported that About.coms urban legends researcher found a "consistent effort to provide even-handed analyses" and that Snopes' cited sources and numerous reputable analyses of its content confirm its accuracy.

-Mikkelson has said that the site receives more complaints of liberal bias than conservative bias, but added that the same debunking standards are applied to all political urban legends.

 Funding

 In 2016, Snopes said that the entirety of its revenue was derived from advertising.
 In the same year it received an award of $75,000 from the James Randi Educational Foundation, an organization formed to debunk paranormal claims.
 In 2017, it raised approximately $700,000 from a crowd-sourced GoFundMe effort and received $100,000 from Facebook as a part of a fact-checking partnership.
 Snopes also offers a premium membership that disables ads.
 On February 1, 2019, Snopes announced that it had ended its fact-checking partnership with Facebook.
 Snopes did not rule out the possibility of working with Facebook in the future but said it needed to "determine with certainty that our efforts to aid any particular platform are a net positive for our online community, publication and staff".
 Snopes added that the loss of revenue from the partnership meant the company would "have less money to invest in our publication—and we will need to adapt to make up for it".

-Snopes publishes a yearly summary detailing expenses and sources of income.
+Between 2016 and 2021 Snopes published a yearly summary detailing expenses and sources of income.